YOLOrekt/community-bug-bounty/README.md

 There's also an **easter egg** thrown in there for fun.
 See if you can find the intentional bug we've planted and get _$500 USDC_.
 Additionally, any _significant gas efficiency improvement proposals_ with a minimum savings of 10k gas units or 20%, and which we implement, will be rewarded _$200-$2000 USDC_ (depending on frequency of code call)..

-The contracts are easy to use, with minimal interfaces, clear upgrade paths, and importantly, secured through repeated revision and audits.
+YOLO contracts are easy to use, with minimal interfaces, clear upgrade paths, and importantly, secured through repeated revision and audits.
 Hop in and let's get going!

 ## Reporting bugs